tom-seddon/beeblink/docs/tech.md

 the driver code: [tube_serial.s65](../rom/tube_serial.s65), [upurs.s65](../rom/upurs.s65)), but they're treated the same on the server as they present themselves as USB COM ports.

-The physical message format is broadly the same as the logical message format.

 The only fiddly part about supporting the serial link is handling resets.
 There's no out-of-band mechanism for closing the connection,